animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > However, perhaps there is a better alternative for those needs than drugs and janitors, which might've prevented what some might call a drug-induced date-accident.

-I propose a new branch of medicine called intimacy healing, one with an ontology like as follows: communications as a subset of intimacy healing, intimacy healing as a subset of medicine, with overlaps but distinction from sex work.
+I propose a new branch of medicine called intimacy healing, one with an ontology like: communications as a subset of intimacy healing, intimacy healing as a subset of medicine, with overlaps but distinction from sex work.

 Independently, sex work should be legalized, regarded as a subset of fine art, formally and academically, but distinct from intimacy healing, and the branches of medicine and fine art can overlap.